 And that, dear friends, is where commitment comes in.

 Commitment, in our case, does not necessarily mean providing support specifically to another member who happens to be wrestling with some thorny issue.
-It doesn't necessarily mean getting up in front of the gathered throng to talk about some aspect of Transgenderism which you have researched.
+It doesn't necessarily mean getting up in front of the gathered throng to talk about some aspect of being transgender which you have researched.
 It doesn't mean that you have to be politically active, or that you hold an executive position within Gender Mosaic.

 Well, if it doesn't mean that sort of thing, just what does it mean?